A hand holding a mask with two browser screens and a crossed-out eye behind it.

 Is being completely anonymous possible?

 Being completely anonymous online requires a lot of effort.
-You need to use a VPN, private browsers, and private search engines, avoid creating or using any accounts, disable cookies, and adjust all settings to be anonymity-oriented.
+You need to use a VPN, private browsers, and private search engines; avoid creating or using any accounts; disable cookies; and adjust all of your settings.

-That said, even just using a VPN and not providing any personal information online can take you a long way.
-It’s up to you to decide how much convenience of surfing the web you’re willing to sacrifice in the name of anonymity.
+That said, using the best anonymous VPN and not disclosing personal information online can still get you far.
+It’s up to you to decide how much convenience you’re willing to sacrifice in the name of anonymity when surfing the web.

 Protect yourself online